Squareheron942/quicklime/README.md

 ## How to build

-Dependencies:
+1. Install devkitpro 3ds-dev package according to devkitpro [getting started instructions](https://devkitpro.org/wiki/Getting_Started).

-citro3D, libctru, devkitpro 3ds-dev package
+2. Clone repository

-Run `make` in the project directory
+3. Run `make` in repository directory

 ## How to use the engine